alteryx/ayx-developer-sdk/alteryx-io/api-tool-guide.md

 # Creating a tool with an API hit
-In this guide, we will use the [Alteryx Python SDK](https://pypi.org/ayx-python-sdk)[fix link to pypi] to create a tool that pulls information from an API and find the mean, min, and max of the data.
+In this guide, we will use the [Alteryx Python SDK](https://pypi.org/ayx-python-sdk)[fix link to pypi] to create a tool that pulls information from an API and find the mean, min, and max of the data. asdf

 ## Creating a workspace
 The very first step to creating a plugin is to make a plugin workspace.
 We initialize a plugin workspace in an empty directory with the `sdk-workspace-init` command.
-Run the command and fill out the prompts, which will then start the workspace initialization process.
+Run the command and fill out the prompts, which will then start the workspace initialization process. asdf

 ```
 $ ayx_plugin_cli sdk-workspace-init